brocktopia/notes-at-vuex/README.md

 > A note taking app that retrieves and stores location data for each note.
 This is a fork of [github.com/brocktopia/notes-at](https://github.com/brocktopia/notes-at) using Vuex for state management of data.

+[Development on this repo is currently in progress.]

 ## Dependencies

 **Server-side**